‘Fortnite’ E3 tournament was a taste of its esports future

 As Fortnite continues to suck in gamers by the millions, Epic Games has worked hard to keep the game fresh and entertaining, whether players are dropping in for the first or thousandth time.
 But behind the scenes it's also putting the finishing touches on its plans for turning Fortnite into a competitive sport.
 Last month, it committed more than $100 million into Fortnite tournament prize pools and announced its first official esports event: the Fortnite Pro-Am.

 Popular streamers and YouTubers -- with backgrounds in PUBG, League of Legends, Counter-Strike: Global Offensive, Call of Duty and, of course, Fortnite -- joined actors, sports stars and musicians at E3 for a 50-team, 100-person battle royale.
-Tyler "Ninja" Blevins, the biggest personality in competitive esports right now (helps when you stream with hip-hop megastar Drake), buddied up with EDM DJ Marshmello, YouTuber Ali-A joined Fall Out Boy singer Pete Wentz, while professional gamer Gotaga was accompanied by UFC fighter Demetrious Johnson in a bid to win a $3 million charity prize pool.
+Tyler "Ninja" Blevins, the biggest personality in competitive esports right now (helps when you stream with hip-hop megastar Drake), buddied up with EDM DJ Marshmello, and YouTuber Ali-A joined Fall Out Boysinger Pete Wentz while professional gamer Gotaga was accompanied by UFC fighter Demetrious Johnson in a bid to win a $3 million charity prize pool.

-Before now, enterprising organizers had hosted their own Fortnite eSports tournaments just using the default game.
+Before now enterprising organizers had hosted their own Fortnite esports tournaments just using the default game.
 Friday Fortnite, a competition co-hosted by YouTuber Keemstar and UMG Gaming, required pairs to team up as a squad in the same lobby and enter a game.
 The two duos would then split off, attempting to rack up as many kills as possible.
 The team with the most kills at the end of the game would win the round (typically a best of three).

 The Fortnite Pro-Am, however, wasn't like that at all.
 All 100 players dropped onto the island to battle against one another, not against a public lobby.
 It's the first time we've seen the format and Epic's desire to design an ultimate test of skill.
 With more on the line and a greater sense of danger, players understandably took a more cautious approach, landing in areas that they hoped would be free from other teams (although that wasn't always the case).
 In later stages, where the more skillful (or elusive) players were left alive, one wrong move could result in death.

-While streamers continuously provide a first-person perspective of the action (you see what's on their screen), Epic had the unenviable job of capturing important battles between all 100 players.
+While streamers continuously provide a first-person perspective of the action (you see what's on their screen), Epic had the unenviable job of capturing important battles among all 100 players.
 With competitors dotted across the map, that's almost impossible.
-It's a problem that isn't unique to Fortnite --when Blizzard debuted the Overwatch League frantic team fights were hard to capture and streams often missed the deployment of game-changing ultimate abilities.
-However, the company worked hard to not only focus its coverage, but introduce a real-time replay system that showed important battles the main feed may otherwise have missed.
+It's a problem that isn't unique to Fortnite: When Blizzard debuted the Overwatch League, frantic team fights were hard to capture and streams often missed the deployment of game-changing ultimate abilities.
+However, the company worked hard to not only focus its coverage but also introduce a real-time replay system that showed important battles the main feed may otherwise have missed.

 An excellent example of missing the action is a fight between Ninja and TSM's Myth.
 While the main feed focused on Loserfruit and Backpack Kid (the very person who inspired the in-game "Floss" dance), Ninja managed to eliminate Myth with a well-placed C4 detonation.
 The kill feed displayed Myth's death, but viewers didn't know how it had happened, leading Myth to clarify in a tweet: